 While it’s true to a certain extent that every customer is different, in general, the types of customers in retail can be grouped into four categories.
 It’s important to understand this, as each one responds better to certain strategies.
 If you can work out which type is most common in your store, you can tailor its layout and displays to cater better to them.

 Here are the four most common types of customers in retail you will encounter, along with strategies on how to engage them and make them more likely to make a purchase.

 1. The Disengaged Shopper

-This customer has just wandered in off the street, and doesn’t really have a purpose in your store.
+This customer has just wandered in off the street and doesn’t have a purpose in your store.
 Maybe they’re just killing time, maybe something in your window caught their eye, or maybe they’ve just not seen your business before and are curious.
-Whatever the reason, this customer type is less likely to make a purchase, as they haven’t entered with the intention of buying anything.
+Whatever the reason, this customer type is less likely to make a purchase, as they haven’t entered intending to buy anything.